Startup and Entrepreneur Visa International Index

 There are 46 startup, entrepreneur, and digital nomad visa programs currently active internationally, allowing participants access and residence in 39 countries.

 Visas targeting tech founders and remote businesses aren't limited to rising or low-profile countries.
 In fact, of the 27 EU countries, 16 countries currently offer some form of visa for entrepreneurs, whether they've got an established business or nothing but a business plan.
 Canada also offers a startup visa.
 The US startup visa was approved under the Obama administration, but canceled by the Trump administration before launch.
 As of 2023 the visa is not being further developed under the Biden administration.
 In spite of barriers, the US remains the most popular location for startup business formation.

 Here at NanoGlobals, we view these visas as keys to the increasingly international tech ecosystem.
-To that end, we're collecting data to break down each current program on the market: the cost, allowances, requirements, and how to take advantage as a tech founder.
+To that end, we're collecting data to break down each current program on the market internationally, from Europe to Asia and beyond: the cost, allowances, requirements, and how to take advantage as a tech founder.

 Top Startup and Entrepreneur Visa Programs by Region

 |North America||Canada||Canadian Start-up Visa||Experienced startup founders with existing investement|

 |Asia||Taiwan||Taiwan Entrepreneur Visa||Early-stage founders seeking an incubator experience and investor access|

 |South America||Chile||Startup Chile||Early-stage founders seeking an incubator experience and guaranteed seed funding|

 |Europe||Lithuania||Startup Visa Lithuania||Early-to-mid-stage founders seeking EU access and a self-directed tech ecosystem experience|

 |Georgia||Remotely From Georgia||Digital Nomad||Apply|